daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 I need an introduction...

 # Using Argumentation to Explain Ambiguity in Requirements Elicitation Interviews
-One of the major causes of ambiguities in elicitation interviews is the prescense of tacit knowlegde.
+One of the major causes of ambiguities in elicitation interviews is the presence of tacit knowledge.
 In some cases ambiguities can't be always be explained as separated term, sometimes it is required to have a context.
-Even under these circunstances, the analyst must be able to identify and alleviate them in order to elicitate relevant information of the system.
+Even under these circumstances, the analyst must be able to identify and alleviate them in order to elicit relevant information of the system.
 For this purpose it is necessary to provide the analyst with proper tools.
-In this paper Yehia Elrakaiby et al. [@elrakaiby2017using] proposed a theorical framework to overcome ambiguity during interviews in the elicitation phase.
+In this paper Yehia Elrakaiby et al. [@elrakaiby2017using] proposed a theoretical framework to overcome ambiguity during interviews in the elicitation phase.
 The framework is based on the "Argumentation theory".

 In that sense, Elrakaiby et al. focus on one type of ambiguities, the "acceptance unclarity".
-An acceptance unclarity occurs everytime the analyst is able to assign an interpretation or meaning to the speech fragment of the stakeholder, the interpretation matches the intended meaning of the stakeholder, but the interpretation is not acceptable or justified.
+An acceptance unclarity occurs every time the analyst is able to assign an interpretation or meaning to the speech fragment of the stakeholder, the interpretation matches the intended meaning of the stakeholder, but the interpretation is not acceptable or justified.
-It could be either because it seems to be inaccurate to comprehend the problem, or analysts identify inconsistencies with their current understanding of the problem or domain knowlegde.
+It could be either because it seems to be inaccurate to comprehend the problem, or analysts identify inconsistencies with their current understanding of the problem or domain knowledge.
-By using argumentation theory framework, statements and  ambiguities can be characterized as "arguments" and  "attacks" respectevely.
+By using argumentation theory framework, statements and  ambiguities can be characterized as "arguments" and  "attacks" respectively.

 Argumentation theory models a type of human dialog based on arguments and conclusions.
 It makes explicit attacks between arguments and the argumentation flow that leads to conclusions.